Home | About Me | Favorite Links

 About Me

-i) my unique abilities (mechanics, electronics, playing the accordion, an interest in foreign languages and philosophical pondering;
+i) my abilities (mechanics, electronics, playing the accordion, an interest in foreign languages, philosophical pondering and humor (!!)

 a) whistling to classical and popular music;